 There are several categories of governor.
 Parent governors and staff governors are elected by the parents and staff respectively to offer their particular skills and perspectives.
 Appointed governors are drawn from other parts of the Smarden and Pluckley communities to provide connections with the wider world and additional professional skills and experiences, while Foundation governors have particular responsibility for the Christian ethos of the school at Pluckley, and the ‘REFLECT’ values across both schools.

-We currently have 9 governors and two vacancies:
+We currently have 11 governors and one vacancy:

 Former Members of the LGB